channl/dynamodb-lambda-autoscale/README.md

 allowing for a no touch quick setup.

 dynamodb-lambda-autoscale takes a different approach to autoscaling configuration compared to other community projects.
-Rather than making changes to a config file dynamodb-lambda-autoscale provides a function 'getTableUpdate' which must be implemented.
+Rather than making well defined changes to a config file this provides a callback function called 'getTableUpdate' which must be implemented.

 ```javascript
 {